Last updated: June 25th, 2023

 It also has a decent internal memory with the ability to hold up to 4,000 waypoints, 10,000 track points, and 200 saved tracks.

-To keep track of all these tracks, the Montana has a track manager – a quick and easy way to organize and navigate through all your routes, track logs, and waypoints.
+To keep all of these tracks organized, the Montana GPS unit has a track manager – a quick and easy way to organize and navigate through all your routes, track logs, and waypoints.

 Similar to other devices on this list, the Montana 680t has a 3-axis compass and barometric as well.